DistributedCafe/DistributedCafeProject/docs/system_architecture.md

 For many APIs, once one of them has been called, the server simply waits for the response and sends it back.

-In some cases, its job is to manage the interactions between the microservices for those functionalities that are implemented relying on more than one API calls.
-The server decides the order of the requests, waits for their responses and, based on the results, manages the next step dealing with errors if needed.
+In some cases, the server job is to manage the interactions between the microservices for those functionalities that are implemented relying on more than one API calls.
+It decides the order of the requests, waits for their responses and, based on the results, manages the next step dealing with errors if needed.